Sardingfish/Sardingfish.github.io/page/4about.md

 #### **Academic Report**

 - **Oral presentation** in 2020 CPGPS Forum held on Nov.
 12-15 2020 in Shanghai, China.
+- **Oral presentation** in 2021 Scientific Assembly of the International Association Geodesy (IAG)  held on June 28 - July 2, 2021 in Beijing, China.

 #### **Awards**